-Pro12 rugby: Who are the Cheetahs and Southern Kings?
+Pro14 rugby: Who are the Cheetahs and Southern Kings?

 Who are they?

-The team was created in 2009 to play the British and Irish Lions on their tour of South Africa, a match the Kings lost 20-8.
+The team were created in 2009 to play the British and Irish Lions on their tour of South Africa, a match the Kings lost 20-8.

 After initially failing to gain a Super Rugby franchise, the Kings were awarded a place in the 2013 competition.